mattignal/BEEM/README.md

 3/5/17: New linear feature, Height divided by positional average height, improves DRV from 44.8 to 45.1

-Next update (March 2017) will include NCAA conference statistics standardization (mid-major vs. power conference) and include 2016-2017 season.
+Next update (April 2017) will include NCAA conference statistics standardization (mid-major vs. power conference) and include 2016-2017 season.
+Potention inclusion: stats-per-positional average.
+Might be more enlightening than raw stats.

 ### Install